Send us a message

 The longer the contract, the more likely it is to contain a significant financing component.
 In short-term agreements, payment and delivery usually happen close together.
 But in multi-year contracts, payments and performance obligations can be spread out, making it harder to see the underlying financing.
 For instance, a three-year software subscription with an upfront payment likely includes a financing element because the customer is paying for future service well in advance.
 You have to carefully analyze these long-term arrangements to separate the revenue from the financing.

-Assess Credit Risk
+Evaluating the Customer's Credit Risk

 If you determine a financing component exists, you can’t just pick an interest rate out of thin air.
 The rate you use must be the one that would apply in a separate financing transaction between you and your customer at the start of the contract.
 This rate needs to reflect the credit risk of the party receiving the financing.
 If you’re extending credit to a customer with a shaky credit history, the interest rate should be higher than for a more financially stable client.
 This ensures the interest income or expense you record is realistic and reflects the true nature of the deal.

-The One-Year Practical Expedient: A Helpful Shortcut
+The One-Year Practical Expedient: Your Shortcut

 Sorting through contracts for significant financing components can feel like a lot of work, but there’s some good news.
 ASC 606 includes a practical expedient—think of it as an official shortcut—that can save you a ton of time and effort.
 This rule is designed for situations where the financing aspect of a deal is minor because the timeline is short.